 Out of the oven, I turned the squash over and will scoop out squash, and place in stockpot with onions and apples.

 Stir the onion and squash mixture together in the stockpot.
 After mixed, place 1/2 mixture in a blender or food processor and puree until smooth.
 Continue with last 1/2 batch.
 Place pureed soup back into stockpot.
-You could also use an immersion blender to puree and I imagine it would work quite well.
-It is on my list of items to get.
+I often use an immersion blender to puree since it is really easy this way.

 After blending add pureed mixture back into the stockpot.
-Add the apple cider or juice and stir until you get the consistency you like.
+Add the apple cider or juice and stir.
+Then add as much water as you need to get the desired consistency.
 Season with salt and pepper if needed.

 Christine